realjhoo/saxon-date/README.md

 ### An Anglo-Saxon Lunar Date generator - and BitBar plugin

-According the Venerable Bede, the pre-Christian Angles, Saxons, Jutes and Frisians used a soli-lunar calendar.
+According to the Venerable Bede, the pre-Christian Angles, Saxons, Jutes and Frisians used a soli-lunar calendar.
 In his book, *De Temporum Ratione*, published in the 725, Bede lays out the rules by which this calendar worked, and the names of the months among the English peoples.

 I became curious how this calendar worked.
 So, using Bede's rules, I coded this Lunar calendar in Javascript.
 Because I could.
 Thanks, Bede.